-Containing 1,407 acres of Pymatuning Lake, Pymatuning State Park in Ashtabula County, Ohio is a must visit for RV campers to enjoy a relaxing lakeside experience.
-The park is on land that was originally a very large swamp and the first inhabitants were the Native American Mound Builders.
-Building a dam on the River was first explored in 1911, the project started in 1931 and the project was completed in 1934.
-The lake is one of the country's finest walleye and muskellunge lakes in the country and it offers excellent camping, swimming and boating opportunities year round.
+Pymatuning State Park in Ashtabula County, Ohio, is a must-visit for RV campers wanting to enjoy a relaxing lakeside experience.
+This 1,407-acre section of Pymatuning Lake is on land that was initially a very large swamp.
+The Native American Mound Builders first inhabited the area.
+Building a dam on the River was first proposed in 1911 and took three years to complete when the project began in 1931.
+Pymatuning Lake is one of the best muskellunge and walleye lakes in the country, and the park offers excellent boating, swimming, and camping opportunities year-round.

-There are two trails for hiking in the park that combine for a total of one and a half miles.
-The ponds and marshes in the park are great areas to spot a beautiful bald eagle.
-Several eagles nest near the campground and along the reservoir.
-When the winter comes, park guests can enjoy ice boating, ice fishing and cross-country skiing on the Beaver Trail Dam.
+There are two hiking trails in the park that, combined, add up to a total of 1.5 miles.
+The ponds and marshes in the park are great areas to spot a beautiful bald eagle — several eagles nest near the campground and along the reservoir.
+When the winter comes, park guests can enjoy ice boating, ice fishing, and cross-country skiing on the Beaver Dam Trail.

-The campground at Pymatuning State Park is very large with 281 30 amp electrical hookups, 38 full hook up sites and 22 premium electric sites.
-The park can accommodate RV's up to 40ft in length and peak season is the start of April through to the end of October.
+The campground at Pymatuning State Park is very large, with 281 30-amp electrical hookup sites, 38 full-hookup sites, and 22 premium electric sites.
+The park can accommodate RVs up to 40 feet in length, and peak season is the start of April through to the end of October.

 RV Rentals in Pymatuning State Park